swarajkumarsingh/DSA-ALGO/README.md

 - structured folders, and commits for every file.
 - complete c++ syntax, and all default data structures.
 - First we will start with basic patterns
-- Then more concepts of DSA ALGO ( recursion )
+- Then more concepts of DSA ALGO ( recursion, arrays )

 ## Tools Required